KarypidisParis/crawler_for_investing.com/README.md

 # crawler_for_investing.com
-Python for indices historical from investing.com
+Python script - Crawlling indices historical values from investing.com

 Create and activate a python3 venv